 A traumatic brain injury can impact every area of your life.
 Fortunately, through a successful personal injury claim, you can win compensation for most of these expenses, including:

 - Future lost income, if you can’t return to work

 - Property damage

 - Physical and emotional pain and suffering

 - Wrongful death

 If you and your lawyer can successfully prove that another party’s negligence caused your injury, you could win any number of these damages, either in a court judgment or an out-of-court settlement.
-The Lakewood injury lawyers of Briggs & Briggs can help you to determine which types of damages make the most sense for your case.
+The Lakewood injury lawyers of The Law Offices of Briggs & Briggs can help you to determine which types of damages make the most sense for your case.

 Recovering from a traumatic brain injury can be both difficult and extremely frustrating.
 You may not look injured to the outside world, but even after you’ve regained consciousness, you may be unable to complete even the simplest tasks, like reading or writing, without experiencing terrible symptoms.
 You don’t have to face this alone.

-If you or someone you love has experienced a traumatic brain injury because of another party’s negligence, Briggs & Briggs is here to help.
+If you or someone you love has experienced a traumatic brain injury because of another party’s negligence, The Law Offices of Briggs & Briggs is here to help.
 Our Lakewood, Washington traumatic brain injury lawyers have years of experience fighting for injury victims just like you, spanning a variety of accident types.
 For more information on how we can help, call us now at (253) 588-6696.